Aspine/aspine/MAINTENANCE.md

 and select the newly created tag.
 Use the version number (without `v`) as the release title and the tag description (with any mutable information as necessary) as the release description.
 Markdown syntax may be used here.
+Run `build-lite.sh` and attach a zip and a tarball of the lite version (in the directory `dist-lite`) to the release.

 [1]: https://semver.org/spec/v2.0.0.html